Richard Briers: Early life

-Briers was born on 14 January 1934 in Raynes Park, Surrey, (now London SW20, in the London Borough of Merton), the son of Joseph Benjamin Briers (1901–1980) and his second wife Morna Phyllis (1909–1992), daughter of Frederick Richardson, of the Indian Civil Service.
+Briers was born on 14 January 1934 in Raynes Park, Surrey, at that time part of the Municipal Borough of Wimbledon which later became part of the London Borough of Merton.
+He was the son of Joseph Benjamin Briers (1901–1980) and his second wife Morna Phyllis (1909–1992), daughter of Frederick Richardson, of the Indian Civil Service.
 He was the first cousin once removed of actor Terry-Thomas (Terry-Thomas was his father's cousin).

 He spent his childhood at Raynes Park in a flat, Number 2 Pepys Court, behind the now demolished Rialto cinema, and later at Guildford.
+In 2015, a Blue Plaque was unveiled outside Pepys Court, Worple Road, to commemorate his childhood home.
+Director of the British Comedy Society Aaron Brown was quoted as saying, "The Rialto Cinema was just behind the house, and it played a big part in him falling in love with show business."

 His father, Joseph Briers, was the son of a stockbroker, of a family of Middlesex tenant farmers; a gregarious and popular man, he contended with a nervous disposition, and drifted between jobs, spending most of his life as a bookmaker but also working as, amongst other things, an estate agent's clerk and a factory worker for an air filter manufacturer, as well as being a gifted amateur singer who attended classes at the Guildhall School of Music and Drama.
 His mother, Morna Briers, was a concert pianist and a drama and music teacher, and a member of Equity, who wished for a showbusiness career, having acted in her youth.
 The couple had met when Joseph Briers asked Morna to stand in for his regular pianist for a performance; by this time his first marriage had collapsed and six months later they had entered a relationship.
 The family occasionally received money from a wealthy relation, and Briers's maternal grandparents paid for his education, despite not being particularly well-off, and having lived in slightly reduced circumstances in India before returning to England and coming to live at Wimbledon.

-Briers attended Rokeby School in Kingston upon Thames, Surrey (now in the Royal Borough of Kingston upon Thames, a London borough) and, having failed the examination for King's College School, the Ridgeway School in Wimbledon, which he left at the age of 16 without any formal qualifications.
+Briers attended Rokeby School, which at the time was in The Downs, Wimbledon, a short distance from his home and having failed the examination for King's College School, the Ridgeway School in Wimbledon, which he left at the age of 16 without any formal qualifications.